Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

-Microsoft plans to throttle and even block emails sent from Exchange Server to Exchange Online.
-The transport-based enforcement system will report emails sent from vulnerable Exchange Servers and gradually delay and block mail flow to force admins to update their on-prem environments.
+Microsoft throttles and even blocks emails sent from Exchange Server to Exchange Online.
+The transport-based enforcement system reports emails sent from vulnerable Exchange Servers and gradually delays and blocks mail flow to force admins to update their on-prem environments.
 This is to ensure superior security of Microsoft 365 organizations.
-See if the new feature affects you and what you can do to keep your mail flow running.
+See if the feature affects you and what you can do to keep your mail flow running.

 Who will be affected by the new Exchange throttling policy?